Ma'a Nonu: Second Blues return

-Nonu signed on with the Blues for the 2019 Super Rugby season.
+Nonu signed with the Blues for the 2019 Super Rugby season.

 San Diego Legion

 Major League Rugby announced in October 2019 that Nonu would play for the San Diego Legion in the 2020 season.
 Nonu was named captain of the San Diego Legion for the 2022 season.

+He played his last game for the club in July 2024 during the conference league semi-final, a loss to Seattle Seawolves.

+Return to Toulon

+Although having never officially retired, Nonu was thought to have played his last professional game the previous season.
+However, in February 2025, at the age of 42, he re-signed with his former club Toulon in the Top14 as a medical joker until the end of the season.
+In March 2025, he replaced Gabin Villière off the bench during a league fixture against Castres.
+Despite losing the game 28–26 he overtook the previous record holder, Karena Wihongi for the oldest player ever to play in the Top14.

+In July 2025, he signed on a permanent one year deal ahead of the 2025–26 season.
+In October 2025, he became the oldest try scorer in Top14 history at 43 years old during a 33–17 victory over Pau.
+Later that month, he extended this record with another try in a 45–21 victory against Racing 92.
+This game also marked his 100th appearance for the club across his two stints.

 Playing style

 Nonu is well known for his explosiveness and powerful attacking runs and regularly breaks the defensive line at will.
-2011 World Cup-winning All Blacks coach Graham Henry has described him as "probably the best linebreaker in this game in this country."
+2011 World Cup winning All Blacks coach Graham Henry has described him as "probably the best linebreaker in this game in this country."

 Nonu has been noted to possess a similar attacking skillset to former All Black centre Tana Umaga.
 Like Umaga, he is an exceptional crash ball runner who excels at breaking the line and creating space for outside backs.
-In 2005, Henry described Nonu as "young Tana," underlining the impression that he was being groomed as a potential successor to Umaga.
+In 2005, Henry described Nonu as "young Tana," underlining the impression that he was being talked up as a potential successor to Umaga.
 This comparison has been confirmed in recent times by Wayne Smith.